Filippo Maria Visconti

 Filippo Maria Visconti (3 September 1392 – 13 August 1447) was the Duke of Milan from 1412 until his death in 1447.
-Contemporary accounts described him as paranoid, yet politically shrewd.

 In the 1420s, he engaged in conflict with Romagna, Florence, and Venice during the Wars in Lombardy, but was eventually compelled to surrender under pressure from Pope Martin V. He later returned to war, which ended with another peace agreement.

 Visconti married twice; his second marriage, in 1428, was to Marie of Savoy, daughter of his ally Amadeus VIII, Duke of Savoy.
 At his death in 1447, Visconti was the last male of the Visconti line.
 He was succeeded by Francesco Sforza, who had married his illegitimate daughter, Bianca Maria Visconti, born to Agnese del Maino.

 Biography

 Gian Galeazzo Visconti, with his three sons, presents a model of the Certosa di Pavia to the Virgin (Certosa di Pavia).

 Filippo Maria Visconti was born on 3 September 1392, the son of Gian Galeazzo Visconti and Caterina Visconti.
 When his father died of plague in 1402, his elder brother Gian Maria became Duke of Milan, with their mother Caterina acting in support of her son.
 Gian Maria, however, came under the influence of his advisers and came to regard his mother as a threat.
 On 18 August 1404, he had her imprisoned at Monza, where she died on 17 October 1404; her death was rumored to have been caused by poison.

 Following the assassination of Gian Maria on 16 May 1412, and of the condottiero Facino Cane, Filippo Maria allied himself with Cane's widow, Beatrice Cane.
 Through this alliance, he gained access to her late husband's wealth and armies, enabling him to consolidate his authority in Milan.
 Filippo Maria succeeded his brother as Duke of Milan and established his rule over Pavia.

 As the son of Gian Galeazzo Visconti, who had earlier usurped power by deposing and killing his uncle and father-in-law Bernabò Visconti, Filippo Maria's succession was contested.
 Opposition came from his uncle Estorre Visconti (Note: Capponi refers to Estorre Visconti as Filippo's cousin.) and cousin Giacomo (Giancarlo) Visconti, an illegitimate son and legitimate grandson of Bernabò.
 With the support of the Milanese population, they briefly assumed control of Milan following Gian Maria's death, but on 16 June 1412 Filippo Maria retook the city.

 That same year, he confiscated properties of the Scotti family, including Agazzano Castle.
 Filippo Maria had married Beatrice Lascaris di Tenda, Countess of Biandrate and widow of Facino Cane.
 The marriage brought him a dowry of 500,000 florins, but when Beatrice became active in state affairs, he accused her of adultery and had her executed at the Castle of Binasco in 1418.